WTF happened in 1971?

-The last remnants of the gold standard were abandoned in August 1971, when President of the United States Richard Nixon decided to close the gold window (foreigners couldn’t redeem dollars for gold at the Treasury anymore).
-From 1945 until 1971, the U.S. dollar was backed by gold, and served as the world reserve currency under a system called Bretton Woods.
+The last remnants of the gold standard were abandoned in August 1971, when President of the United States Richard Nixon decided to close the gold window (foreigners could not redeem dollars for gold at the Treasury anymore).
+From 1945 until 1971, the US dollar was backed by gold and served as the world reserve currency under a system called Bretton Woods.

 The “Nixon Shock”—as the unilateral suspension of Bretton Woods is often referred to—brought about a sea of change in economies and societies around the world, because from that moment on all national currencies stopped having an anchor.
 Fiat currencies could be created boundlessly.
 To get an understanding of the changes since 1971, I decided to interview the gentlemen behind the website “WTF Happened in 1971?”

 If you don’t know this website, make sure to have a look.
 On the homepage you will find a collection of charts that all show a remarkable change around 1971.
 The founders of the website are Ben and Collin from the US, and I truly enjoyed talking to them.
 (Most of the charts in this article are sourced from their website.)

 Jan: So, who are you guys?
 What is your background?

 Ben: My background is very diverse.
 I have lots of interests, lots of hobbies.
 I have a 3D graphics background.
 I don't have an economics background, but as of recently I got very interested in economics.
 I'm the type of person that when I get into something, I tend to go all the way and learn as much as possible.
 We obviously found this rabbit hole and most of it is from our study of money and monetary economics.

 Jan: How did your interest in economics begin?

 Ben: I got interested in it, because I got interested in bitcoin, and I tried to understand bitcoin, but realised I didn't understand what money was.
 And that required asking a lot of questions about the history of money, how it emerged, and what its purpose is in society.